Table of Contents

 Perhaps it’s all part of the grieving process that someone with a chronic disease and the resulting lifestyle changes must go through.
 The realization that the able-bodied healthy person they were is truly gone.
 Sometimes, as it did for me, a specific experience or event might trigger that.
 Once “seen,” it’s impossible to “unsee.”
 Of course, my body makes it very clear (just in case I get into further delusional thinking) that I’m certainly different now.

 In the few seconds, I made myself get on the disability scooters and drive away, that’s when I “got” my diagnosis.
 It almost felt like I was driving away from me, the old me anyway.
-Distressingly, when I returned the scooter later that day the old me wasn’t there waiting.
+Distressingly, when I returned the folding mobility scooter later that day the old me wasn’t there waiting.
 I still haven’t found her.
 I realize now she took off some time ago, but I had been pretending she was still there.
 Damn!
 Hate it when that happens.

 Realizing your own self-delusion is a shrinking experience.
 It is a process I think all chronically unwell people end up going through.
 Important as it is, it is still painful.
 In the end, it leads to self-acceptance and motivation to reassess one’s life and adapt.